Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 1. Before you start:

-• explain that all beneficiaries listed on Annex A must have a common custodial parent/legal guardian.
+• explain that all beneficiaries listed on Annex A must have a common custodial parent or a legal guardian.
 Use a separate Annex A for each group of beneficiaries having a common custodial parent/legal guardian

 2. Top of the form:

-• enter the RESP provider company name, RESP contract number and a subscriber’s name in the corresponding fields.
+• enter the RESP provider company name, the RESP contract number and a subscriber’s family name and given name.
 This should match the information provided on the main form

-• enter the custodial parent/legal guardian name in the corresponding field.
-The custodial parent/legal guardian must have signed either the main form or Annex B
+• enter the custodial parent or the legal guardian family name and given name.
+The custodial parent or the legal guardian must have signed either the main form or the Annex B

 3. Section A-1 – Information about the beneficiaries:

-• enter information about the beneficiary (family name, given name, date of birth, sex, and SIN) in the corresponding fields.
+• enter information about the beneficiary (family name, given name, date of birth, gender, and SIN).
 Enter the information exactly as it appears on the beneficiary SIN documentation

 1. Top of the form: